 Sauerkraut or simply kraut is a German word for sour cabbage (fermented cabbage).
-This handcrafted sauerkraut is made with organic cabbage, sea salt and aromatic *juniper berries.
+This handcrafted sauerkraut is made with cabbage, sea salt and aromatic *juniper berries.
 Our traditional wild and lacto-fermented sauerkraut has a long shelf life and a plethora of robust flavors like tangy/sharp, sour, salty, crunchy, piney and pungent.

 The sauerkraut is fermented in glass vessels (no plastics) and bottled in glass jars.
 To maintain the utmost living goodness of probiotics in fermented food, all our raw ferments are unheated and unpasteurised.
 No water or vinegar is added to the sauerkraut.
 The juice/brine comes from the water drawn out from the cabbage + salt.

 It’s delicious with sausage, burger, cooked meats, egg, sandwich, cheese, salad and even mashed potato.
 Care must be taken to ensure the foods that you’re adding to the sauerkraut are at room temperature/cold/warm and not hot.
 Our naturally fermented sauerkraut with juniper berries is paleo-friendly, keto-friendly and vegetarian-friendly.